-However, in keeping with the holy theme of this rumor, I’ll supply tickets for a family of four to tour First African Baptist Church (an awesome tour, by the way) to the first person to provide definitive proof of a purchase offer from Mr. LaVey.
+However, in keeping with the holy theme of this rumor, I’ll supply tickets for a family of four to tour First African Baptist Church to the first person to provide definitive proof of a purchase offer from Mr. LaVey.

 Before the home was constructed for Benjamin Wilson, there was reportedly a church on the property that actually burned to the ground.

 [I’m still digging around for proof of that, so I’m not willing to list the fire as the gospel truth just yet.]

 432 Abercorn Rumor #5